Gain Skills through Real-World Experience

 - Columbus Community Legal Services

-CUA Law’s externship program is among the most extensive in the nation.
-Students earn class credit and priceless real-world experience in a vast array of legal practice settings that include government, private firms, the judiciary, think tanks, agencies and many other places.
+Catholic Law’s externship program is among the most extensive in the nation.
+Students earn class credit and priceless real-world experience in a vast array of legal practice settings that include government, private firms, the judiciary, think tanks, agencies, and many other places.

-The Pro Bono Program at CUA Law is on the spectrum of experiential learning opportunities available to students throughout their tenure here.
+The Pro Bono Program at Catholic Law is on the spectrum of experiential learning opportunities available to students throughout their tenure here.
 Pro bono projects enable students to apply lessons learned in the classroom out in the community, advancing their professional development while benefiting those in need of services.
-Participation is voluntary, and the range of options available to CUA law students being sited in nation's capital is extensive.
+Participation is voluntary, and the range of options available to Catholic Law students being sited in the nation's capital is extensive.